-While he dies an untimely death, Bruce Lee’s legacy lives on through his films, his system of Jeet Kune Do, and the millions of loyal fans (including me) all over the world who still idolize him.
+While he dies an untimely death, Bruce Lee’s legacy lives on through his films, books, his system of Jeet Kune Do, and the millions of loyal fans (including me) all over the world who still idolize him.

 2. Jean-Claude Van Damme